Access Team Practitioner (experienced or developmental role)

 Partnership with service users and carers is integral to these activities.

-Be involved in the recruitment process, along with appraisals and supervision.
+Be involved in recruitment, appraisals, and supervision.

-Provide specific training or mentorship to students.
+Provide internal training sessions and presentations, and mentorship to students.

 Support individuals with complex needs in a person-centered, trauma-informed, and compassionate manner.